DxrosAnys/DesignPatterns/README.md

 ### Command Pattern
 * Encapsulates a request inside an object.
-* Decouples the object that invokes the command from the object that knows how to handle it.
+* Decouples the object that invokes the behavioral.command from the object that knows how to handle it.

 **Sometimes Used For**
 * Supporting undo/redo operations.